Ashwind34/contestAPI/README.md

 5) This application uses PHPMailer.
 Update the src/email_conf.php file with your email account and email server credentials.

 6) Generate PINs for each player using the RESET PLAYER PINS link in the admin panel.
 Players will need a PIN to register.
+PINs are emailed to each participant at the beginning of the season, and whenever a player requests a new PIN.
+PINs are necessary for security to ensure that the individual player is the only person who can change his or her password.

 7) Game lines, game scores, and the current week need to be updated manually using the UPDATE LINES AND SCORES link in the admin panel.